Hosea Chapter Seven

 Hosea 7:7

-All of them are hot as an oven; they devour their rulers.
-All their kings fall, and none of them calls on me.
+They are all as hot as an oven, and they devour their judges.
+All their kings have fallen; not one of them calls out to me.

 This verse refers to the fact that the northern kingdom (Israel) never had a good king.
 The talk of the oven and devouring the rulers brings to mind the story of the soldiers that threw Shadrach, Meshach, and Abednego into the fiery furnace and died (Daniel 3).